Namnodorel/BukkitStart/readme.md

      </repository>
  </repositories>
  ```
  2. The plugin repository.
-This is how Maven find the Maven plugin.
-They are the same thing, but Maven doesn't know that.
+This is how Maven finds the Maven plugin.
+They are the same as above, but Maven doesn't know that.

  ```xml
  <pluginRepositories>